-The energy price cap will decrease by £238, which means that the average household using a typical amount of energy shouldn’t pay more than £1,690 per year for energy.
+The energy price cap will increase by £21 in January 2025, which means that the average household using a typical amount of energy shouldn’t pay more than £1,738 per year for energy.

-But larger households could still see their yearly bills exceeding this figure, which could come as a shock to many.
+But larger households who consume a lot of gas and electricity could still see their yearly bills exceeding this figure, which could come as a shock to many.

 Here, we look at what you can actually expect to pay based on the size of your property and the number of people living there.